JAYARAJ2014/micro-madness/README.md

 # micro-madness

 A sample Micro Services architecture implementation using AspNet Core and various data sources (Mongo, Redis, PostgreSQL).
+This repo is a work-in-progress

 ## Technologies

 - .NET 5 (Web API, Entity Framework, Dapper, AutoMapper)
-- Docker  (portainer to manage containers)
+- Docker  (Using portainer to manage containers)
 - MongoDB
 - Redis
-- PostgreSQL (pgAdmin is used to Manage)
+- PostgreSQL (pgAdmin is used to Manage DB)
 - gRPC

 ## To Run the show